nielsvr/comment-approved/readme.txt

 == Description ==

-This plugin will sent out a customizable notification to a user that has left an comment on your site after approval of the comment.
+ This WordPress plugin will sent out a customizable notification to a user that has left an comment on your site after approval of the comment.
+It's a tiny plugin which I hope to expand in the near future.
+Let me know if you miss something.

 == Installation ==